Siphon880gh/devbrain/sortspec.md

 ---
 sorting-spec: |-
   Web Development - Full Stack and More!
-  Databases - MySQL, NoSQL, Firebase Firestore, and More!
-  AI Assisted Coding
+  Databases - MySQL, PostgreSQL, Mongo, and ORMs Backend as a Service - Firebase, Firestore, Supabase, Authentication AI Assisted Coding
   AI Prompt Engineer (1.
 Can optimize prompts)
   AI API Developer (2.
 Can leverage APIs from AI services)